The Boss (Diana Ross song): Commercial performance

 The single peaked at number 19 on the Billboard Hot 100 chart, reached #12 on the Hot Soul Singles chart, and went to number 1 on the Billboard Hot Dance Club Play chart.

 The song debuted at number 64 in the UK Singles Chart on July 21, 1979, reaching its highest peak on August 4, 1979.
 The song spent 7 weeks in the top 75 before leaving the chart on September 1, 1979.

 Formats

 The track was remixed by David Morales in 1993 and included on Ross' album Diana Extended: The Remixes.

 The track was also remixed by Almighty Records in 2009 and was included on their album "Almighty – We Love Diana Ross".
 In 2019, a remix by Eric Kupper, entitled "The Boss 2019" went to number one on the Billboard, US Dance Club Songs chart.

 Usage in media

-"The Boss" was featured as the "lip sync for your legacy" song in the fifth episode of the third season of RuPaul's Drag Race All Stars (2018).
-BeBe Zahara Benet and Trixie Mattel competed in the lip sync, with Benet winning.
+"The Boss" was featured as a lip sync song on the third and eleventh seasons of RuPaul's Drag Race All Stars.
+BeBe Zahara Benet and Trixie Mattel performed the lip sync on the fifth episode of season 3, with Benet winning.
+A'keria C. Davenport and Joey Jay performed a lip sync to the song during the finale of season eleven; Jay won and eliminated Davenport from the competition.